 Dallas Willard, renowned teacher, acclaimed writer, and one of our most brilliant Christian thinkers, died of cancer May 8, 2013.
 He was 77.

-"I have had the delightful privilege of getting to know Dallas Willard through many of the authors we have published, particularly in IVP's Formatio line.
+Cindy Bunch, Willard's editor at InterVarsity Press and associate editorial director, saw his influence play out in the lives of authors she worked with.
+"I have had the delightful privilege of getting to know Dallas Willard through many of the authors we have published, particularly in the Formatio line.
 James Bryan Smith has shared with me of how Dallas would encourage him not to reference him so much, saying, 'If it was any good, it did not come from me, but from the Holy Spirit, so consider it public domain.'
 Todd Hunter likewise told me how Dallas encouraged him to run with many ideas that Dallas had seeded in him.
 Alongside the encouragement from Dallas came a gentle guidance.
 Keith Meyer has often recalled the message he received from Dallas after we had sent a book contract: 'Keith, just remember, you are the donkey pulling the Jesus cart.'
 So thank you to James Bryan Smith, Richard Foster, Nathan Foster, Gary Moon, Kent Carlson, Mike Lueken, Todd Hunter, Mindy Caliguire, Keith Meyer, Gayle Beebe, Glandion Carney, Emilie Griffin and Jan Johnson for giving me glimpses into what it is like to do life in companionship with Dallas.
-Dallas Willard was a person who repeatedly gave himself (even when it meant sidelining his own projects) to invest in the lives of others."
+Dallas Willard was a person who repeatedly gave himself—even when it meant sidelining his own projects—to invest in the lives of others."